bcarun/madrascoder/tutorials/001-pragmatic-cucumber/07-common-step-definitions-class.md

 ### Conclusion

 In this chapter, we learnt how to deal with step definitions that are commonly used across multiple feature files.
+Test Context class that we created in the previous chapter made it possible to split the common step definitions to its own class.

-In the next chapter, we will move all boiler plate REST API calls to a abstract base class and let all step definitions class extend it.
+In the next chapter, we will move all boiler plate REST API calls to an abstract base class and let all step definitions class extend it.
+This way we write less code per step definitions there by its easier to maintain.

 <hr>